Boys & Girls Club Of Kenosha

 Youth of the Year

-2023 Boys & Girls Club of Kenosha Youth of the Year: Erica D.
+2026 Boys & Girls Club of Kenosha Youth of the Year: Anaya C.

-The Boys & Girls Club of Kenosha would like to proudly introduce and congratulate our 2023 Youth of the Year, Erica D.
+The Boys & Girls Club of Kenosha would like to proudly introduce and congratulate our 2026 Youth of the Year, Anaya C.

 What is Youth of the Year?